 The Campaign for Children’s Mental Health

 Voices has assembled a broad coalition to mount the first-ever comprehensive effort to build public and political support for much-needed reforms to Virginia’s child mental health service system.
-To learn more about the Campaign for Children’s Mental Health, visit the website at 1in5kids.org.
+Together, we have successfully advocated for Virginia to keep the Commonwealth Center for Children and Adolescents open and for Virginia to invest more than $5 million in new funds for community-based children’s mental health services.
+To learn more about the Campaign for Children’s Mental Health and join our efforts, visit the website at 1in5kids.org.

 - Intensive In-Home Services for Children’s Mental Health in Virginia: Time to Focus on Quality (July 2012) (Full Paper, PDF) (Executive Summary, PDF)